kubeflow/website/content/docs/pipelines/sdk/sdk-overview.md

 * A pipeline

 <a id="standard-component-in-app"></a>
-### Building components and pipeline within your application code
+### Creating components within your application code

 This section describes how to create a pipeline component *inside* your Python application, as part of the application.
 The DSL code for creating a